StevenFV/httpd-docker/README.md

     - Useful for capturing and testing outgoing emails in development environments.

 - **`nginx12.Dockerfile`**:
-    - Configures a Nginx web server using the provided `vhost.conf` file.
+    - Configures a Nginx web server using the provided template `vhost.exemple.conf` file.
     - Supports PHP applications and restricts access to sensitive files.

 - **`vhost.exemple.conf`**: